 - Children who were previously looked after, such as those adopted or under Special Guardianship Orders, potentially remain vulnerable.
-The school ensures that staff have the necessary skills and understanding to keep children who are looked after and children who were previously looked after safe and ensures that appropriate staff have information about a child's looked after status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child. - The designated teacher for children who are looked after and previously looked after is the DSL - M. Hotez.
+The school ensures that staff have the necessary skills and understanding to keep children who are looked after and children who were previously looked after safe and ensures that appropriate staff have information about a child's looked after status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child. - The designated teacher for children who are looked after and previously looked after is the DSL

+M. Hotez.
 The DSL holds details of the social workers for all children who are looked after or were previously looked after; and the name and contact details of the Local Authority's virtual head for children who are looked after.

-Children Missing from Education
+Children Missing or Absent from Education

 - Full attendance at Leytonstone School is important to the wellbeing of all pupils and enables them to access the opportunities made available to them at school.
 Non-attendance is also an indicator in all forms of abuse. - The school operates in accordance with statutory guidance Children Missing Education (DfE 2016).
-All children, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have. - A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, radicalisation or mental health problems.
-Staff will also be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage. - Effective information sharing between parents, schools and local authorities is critical to ensuring that all children of compulsory school age are safe and receiving suitable education.
-There is a robust pro - Attendance, absence and exclusions are closely monitored and same day checks are undertaken on the first morning of absences. - The Attendance Officer in conjunction with the Safeguarding Team will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing repeatedly and/or are missing for periods during the school day. - A conversation should take place with the Home Education Lead in the local authority BACME service if DSL has concerns about children whose parents wish to elect to home educate. - See the Attendance / Children Missing from Education policy.
+All children, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have. - A child going missing from education and/or with a record of regular absences is a potential indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation,

+- radicalisation or mental health problems.
+Staff will also be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage. - Absence from education on repeated and/or prolonged basis can be an indicator of the child's poor mental health.
+Early intervention is essential to help prevent the risk of child going missing in future. - Effective information sharing between parents, schools and local authorities is critical to ensuring that all children of compulsory school age are safe and receiving suitable education. - Attendance, absence and exclusions are closely monitored and same day checks are undertaken on the first morning of absences. - The Attendance Officer in conjunction with the Safeguarding Team will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing repeatedly and/or are missing for periods during the school day. - A conversation should take place with the Home Education Lead in the local authority BACME service if DSL has concerns about children whose parents wish to elect to home educate. - See the Attendance / Children Missing from Education policy.